vkharge/CKA/docs/02-Core-Concepts/19-Services.md

  ## Service Types

+ - Service is an internal virtual entity/component/server inside the node
+ - In the cluster it's has its own virtual IP address and port, so that it can communicate within different groups of pods.
+That IP address is called as Cluster IP of the Service

  #### There are 3 types of service types in kubernetes

    ![srv-types](../../images/srv-types.PNG)

  1. NodePort
     - Where the services makes an internal POD accessable on a POD on the NODE.
+    - Three different types of port are involved in NodePort
+     - targetPort: This is the port exposed on the POD/container on which the application is listening
+     - port: This is the port on the service, service will listen on Service/Cluster IP and Port
+     - NodePort: This is the port opened on the Node so that external user can access the apllication through NodeIP:NodePort, the request will then will routed to the service on ServiceIP:Port and then service will forward the traffic to the application running under the POD

+    - Mandaory Ports:
+      ***Only mandatory paramerer under ports is port parameter.
+If the targetPort is not specified, it will consider targetPort as port and if the NodePort is not specified, a random port is generated and allocated in range from 30000 - 32676

       ```
       apiVersion: v1
       kind: Service